 Judges at all Regional, State and National sanctioned events must be accredited and registered with the National Judges Register for the current surfing season.
-The minimum standard of level 2 is required for State sanctioned events and a minimum standard of a level 3 International Judge is required for National sanctioned events.
+The minimum standard of L2 Progression Judge is required for State sanctioned events and a minimum standard of a L3 Elite Judge is required for National sanctioned events.
 Surfing Australia has the right to insist on the minimum professional standards expected, of every judge, at all Australian sanctioned events.
 Judges of SA sanctioned events cannot have any perceived vested interests.
 This includes being a relative, coach or manager.
 No competitors can officiate at National events.